Locally compact Hecke pairs: When is an open subgroup of

 where the norm on Hecke algebras $\H\gh$ and $\H\ghb$ are the corresponding $\ell^1$-norms.
 One notes that a similar isometry as $\alpha\s$ exists from $\ell^1(\hb\ba \gb)$ onto $\ell^1(\hg)$.
 It is straightforward to check that this isometries commute with the convolution products defining the left regular representations of $\H\gh$ and $\H\ghb$.
 Since $\hb$ is compact, by applying Theorem \ref{thm:Hcompact} and the above discussion for every $f\in \H\gh$ and $\xi\in\ell^2(\hg)$, we have

-\end{proof} It worths mentioning that the above theorem is stronger than Proposition 1.3.3 of \cite{curtis}, and more importantly, it is a necessary step to show that Hecke pairs of polynomial growth possess property (RD), see Proposition 4.8(i) of \cite{s4}.
+\end{proof} It worths mentioning that the above theorem is stronger than Proposition 1.3.3 of \cite{curtis}, as it compares the operator norm of $\lambda(f)$ with $\|f\|_1$.
+This is important because it generalizes the same inequality in locally compact groups.
+Moreover, this result is a necessary step to show that Hecke pairs of polynomial growth possess property (RD), see \cite{s4}.

+We conclude this section with another application of the Schlichting completion of Hecke pairs.
+Recently, there has been some interest about property (T) of Hecke pairs , see for instance \cite{anan, larsen-palma} and their references.
+We refer to \cite{larsen-palma} for definition of property (T) of pairs of topological groups and basic results concerning property (T) of Hecke pairs.
+Here we observe that relative unimodularity of discrete Hecke pairs is a necessary condition for property (T): \begin{proposition} If a discrete Hecke pair $\gh$ has property (T), then it is relatively unimodular. \end{proposition} \begin{proof} Let $\ghb$ be the Schlichting completion of $\gh$.
+By Theorem A.8 of \cite{larsen-palma}, $\gb$ has property (T).
+Now it follows from Corollary 1.3.6 of \cite{BHV} that $\gb$ is unimodular.
+Thus $\gh$ is relatively unimodular. \end{proof}